DoctorDragon/l4d2-tourney-rules/rules.md

 ######5.1.2 Reporting deadline
 Results must be submitted, with a screenshot, by the following Sunday at midnight.
-Failure to report weekly round results before the deadline will result in a double forfeit.
+Failure to report weekly round results before the deadline will result in a randomly awarded defwin.
 Under no circumstances whatsoever will extensions be granted.

 ######5.1.3 Scheduling duties